Palace Theatre, Paignton

 The Palace Theatre is a theatre in Paignton, Devon, England.
 It was built in 1890 and is the oldest working theatre in Torbay.
-It has been owned and run by Torbay Council or its predecessor organisations since 1920.
+It has been owned by Torbay Council or its predecessor organisations since 1920.
 The theatre underwent a major refurbishment in 2005 and has a seating capacity of 380.
+Since 2018, the theatre has been managed and operated by Jazz Hands CIC, a community interest company, created by Maureen McAllister and Deirdre Makepeace.

 History

 The Palace Theatre was originally an 800-seat hall for public use that opened in 1890.
 It was built by The Public Hall Company under managing director A. W. Axworthy, possibly as a reaction to the success of the small Gerston Theatre which had been opened as part of the Gerston Hotel in 1870 by Arthur Hyde Dendy.
 In 1919 an American-run film company, named Torquay and Paignton Photo-play Productions planned to buy out the Public Hall Company with the intention of building its film studios on the site of the hall to make "clean pictures for clean-minded people".
 This did not proceed, however, and the hall was bought by Paignton Council in 1920 after its attempt the year before which had fallen through because a price could not be agreed.

 By 1941 the theatre had been renamed as The Garrison Theatre when the Paignton Pantomime Company (formed 1935) presented Aladdin there in that December.
 That group, now known as Paignton Pantomime Productions, still performs pantomimes in December and January every year.
 Other groups performing there in the 1940s were the West of England Players, the Torbay Amateur Operatic Society and Herman Darewski and his Orchestra.
 It was renamed again in 1948 as the "Palace Avenue Theatre" and after refurbishment put on summer shows for several years.
 The Palace Theatre took over from the Festival Theatre as the main theatre in Paignton in 1998, on the Festival Theatre's conversion to a cinema.